YourStake/integrations-guides/docs/guides/how-generate-a-buy-and-sell-list-based-on-client-values.md

 curl -H "Authorization: Token YourTokenHere1234567890" "https://www.yourstake.org/api/v1/screening/portfolio/modelportfolio_A3rNbYtpEw2H52eXBpAEeL/?screen_sets=1,3,4"
 ```

-Just replace the value of the token with yours.
+Just replace the value of the token with yours and replace the screen sets values with the results from the questionnaire.

 To run the curl command open a terminal and paste the command above.
 The JSON response from the API should be similar to: